SHARE THIS PAGE:

 By Rose Sartaguda | May 2, 2011

-from Belleville had a blast Friday night, April 29 when they met with their wrestling idols from the Independent Wrestling
+Belleville had a blast Friday night, April 29 when they met with their wrestling idols from the Independent Wrestling Federation.

-Federation.
-The IWF stars arrived at the Fewsmith Memorial Presbyterian Church in Union Avenue around seven in the evening
+The IWF stars arrived at the Fewsmith Memorial Presbyterian Church in Union Avenue around seven in the evening to grace the

-is where all the packs—Tigers, Wolves, Bears and Webelos—have a little get together.
-Usually at this time, the
+the packs—Tigers, Wolves, Bears and Webelos—have a little get together.
+Usually at this time, the kids get awards,

-William Gonzales, having ties with some of the wrestlers from the IWF, came up with and produced this night’s particular
+Gonzales, having ties with some of the wrestlers from the IWF, came up with and produced this night’s particular activity.

-he’d met once before.
-Emmanuel likes wrestling because he is a wrestler himself for the Belleville Recreation Department
+met once before.
+Emmanuel likes wrestling because he is a wrestler himself for the Belleville Recreation Department squad.